 - 10.1.
-The school recognises it is well-placed to identify SEND at an early stage and works with partner agencies to address these needs.
+The school endeavours to identify possible SEND at an early stage and works with partner agencies to identify and address these needs.
 The school's full SEND identification and support procedures are available in the SEND Policy. - 10.2.
-Where pupils have certain types of SEND, there is an increased likelihood of mental health problems.
-For example, children with autism or learning difficulties are significantly more likely to experience anxiety. - 10.3.
-Early intervention to address the underlying causes of disruptive behaviour includes an assessment of whether appropriate support is in place to address the pupil's SEND. - 10.4.
-The headteacher considers the use of a multi-agency assessment for pupils demonstrating persistently disruptive behaviour.
-These assessments are designed to identify unidentified SEND and mental health problems, and to discover whether there are housing or family problems that may be having an adverse effect on the pupil. - 10.5.
-The school recognises that not all pupils with mental health difficulties have SEND. - 10.6.
+Where pupils have certain types of SEND, may be an increased likelihood of mental health problems.
+For example, children with autism or learning difficulties maybe significantly more likely to experience anxiety. - 10.3.
+Early intervention to address the underlying causes of disruptive behaviour includes consideration of whether appropriate support is in place to address the pupil's SEND.
+This is dependent on resources including personnel, resources and facilities. - 10.4.
+The headteacher considers holistic information about pupils who are demonstrating persistently disruptive behaviour.
+This may include investigating SEND and mental health problems, and to discover whether there are housing or family problems that may be having an adverse effect on the pupil. - 10.5.
+The school recognises that not all pupils with mental health difficulties have SEND and that SEMH needs short term and temporary support. - 10.6.
 The graduated response is used to determine the correct level of support to offer (this is used as good practice throughout the school, regardless of whether or not a pupil has SEND).

 - 10.7.
-All staff understand their responsibilities to pupils with SEND, including pupils with persistent mental health difficulties. - 10.8.
-The SENCO ensures that staff understand how the school identifies and meets pupils' needs, provides advice and support as needed, and liaises with external SEND professionals as necessary.
+All staff understand their responsibilities to support pupils with SEND within their remit, including pupils with persistent mental health difficulties. - 10.8.
+The SENDCO provides support and advice to staff as needed so that staff understand how the school identifies and meets pupils' needs, provides advice and support as needed, and liaises with external SEND professionals as necessary.